Coat a large 6-quart slow cooker with cooking spray. Line the bottom with the thinly sliced onions. Pour in the apple juice and minced garlic.

 Spread butter on the insides of the buns.
 Add to a skillet or griddle and lightly brown the buns over medium heat.

-Top the bottom bun with a generous amount of the BBQ pulled pork and a big spoonful of coleslaw (see note 2).
+Top the bottom bun with a generous amount of the BBQ pulled pork and a big spoonful of coleslaw.
+If desired, add pickles.
 Add top bun and serve right away.

 Video